eddyerburgh/notes/docs/operating-systems/linux/system-calls.md

 # System calls
 {:.no_toc}

-System calls are an interface for user processes to call into kernel code. x
+System calls are an interface for user processes to call into kernel code.

 ## Table of contents
 {: .no_toc  }